revathskumar/blog.revathskumar.com/_drafts/react-server-side-rendering.md

 });
 ~~~

-Thats it. we successfully rendered our react components from server side with and without data, so that user dont want to wait
+Thats it.
+We successfully rendered our react components from server side with and without data, so that user don't have to wait
 for another ajax request after loading the page to see the data.

+Thanks to codemancers team especially [@emil](https://twitter.com/emilsoman), [@kashyap](https://twitter.com/kgrz) and [@yuva](https://twitter.com/iffyuva) for helping to fix spelling and grammer mistakes.